AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 forward logs to well known log management systems, such as Splunk, Sumo Logic, Elastic Search and remote syslog.

+Starting from Release 4.0, Aviatrix Controller and gateways support netflow for session analysis and span port for packet logging.

 In addition to standard information on syslog, Aviatrix also provides capability for user VPN connections, VPN user TCP sessions, security rule violation statistics, Gateway stats and FQDN filter violations.